-2ndly - We want to look at God's amazing way of making secret sins known if it is His will.
+2nd - We want to look at God's amazing way of making secret things known to others if it is His will.

 "For a bird of the air may carry your voice, and a bird in flight may tell the matter."
-We have already been looking at some of the implications of not being able to control our thoughts and words, but now we want to look at God's secret and sovereign ways of making secret sins known to others.
+We have already been looking at some of the implications of not being able to control our thoughts and words, but now we want to look at God's secret and sovereign way of making knowledge known to others if He wants it to be known.
 What do the words, "the bird of the air", and "the bird in flight" refer to?
-Well they refer to the ways God brings the knowledge of secret sins to public light, through very unusual means.
-Turn with me over to 2 Kings 6, verse 8.
-"Now the king of Syria was making war against Israel; and he consulted with his servants, saving, 'My camp will be in such and such a place." "and the man of God sent to the king of Israel, saying, 'Beware that you do not pass this place, for the Syrians are coming down there."
+Well they refer to the ways God brings the knowledge of secret things to public light, through very unusual means.

+Turn with me over to 2 Kings 6, verses 8-12.
+"Now the king of Syria was making war against Israel; and he consulted with his servants, saying, 'My camp will be in such and such a place." "and the man of God sent to the king of Israel, saying, 'Beware that you do not pass this place, for the Syrians are coming down there."
 "Then the king of Israel sent someone to the place of which the man of God had told him."
 "Thus he warned him, and he was watchful there, not once or twice."
 "Therefore the heart of the king of Syria was greatly troubled by this thing; and he called his servants and said to them, "Will you not show me which of us is for the king of Israel?
 "And one of his servants said, 'None, my lord, O king; but Elisha, the prophet who is in Israel, tells the king of Israel the words that you speak in your bedroom."
 You can see here that it was Elisha who was the "bird of the air" who carried the voice of the king of Syria's plans, to the king of Israel.
 God was protecting His people from their being destroyed by the Syrians.